 Requirements will be at the discretion of the Leadership Activities staff.

-This online form should be completed for the entire group (Online submission is here.).
-This should include detailed information about the event including a travel itinerary, and a list of participants.
+This online form should be completed for the entire group (online submission here).
+This should include detailed information about the event including a travel itinerary and a list of participants.
 For all events, the club should designate an official Trip Coordinator for communication and emergency purposes.